Program Overview - Keepin' It Real

-This totally completely new D.A.R.E. curriculum challenges students by having them participate in active learning.
-The benefit to the students is the strong foundation of decision-making skills that they apply to real life situations about the use of alcohol, tobacco, marijuana and inhalants.
+This brand new and revamped D.A.R.E. curriculum challenges students by having them participate in active learning.
+The benefit to the students is the strong foundation of decision-making skills that they apply to real life situations about the use of alcohol, tobacco, marijuana, and inhalants.
 These important decision-making skills are acted on through a spiraling set of group and paired activities.
 The students are actively engaged as they learn how to cope with the pressures associated with adolescence.

 The new D.A.R.E. elementary curriculum has been shortened to nine lessons and a culmination.
 Topic areas are more specific to the needs of this age group, with an emphasis on student progression.
 While practical, the lessons are also fun.
 Students make the lessons come to life while practicing new skills.